 What happened to Kookoolan Farms?
 Are Chrissie and Koorosh still involved in Source Farms?

 Some great things came from this change, and we hope you’re excited, too.
 For instance, we now offer more products along with individual packages of USDA retail meat rather than your only option being purchasing a larger “share” purchase.
-Additionally, you can now buy our products at farmers markets and have just launched an online shop!
+Additionally, you can now buy our products at farmers markets and here, online!

 Yes, some things have changed, but we are still farmers producing well-raised and well-processed animal proteins and devoted to regenerative farming practices.
 We still have a small intimate farm store at our original Yamhill property.
 We still have real people answering the telephone and replying to emails.
 And now we have the staffing and plans to continue to be your family’s farm for generations to come.
 Source Farms remains true to its roots and still has Kookoolan Farms and Tabula Rasa Farms in its soul and DNA.